Jun 19, 2023

 Read the small print.

-In the example above, is it worth it to pay $4,800 to get an interest rate that saves you $52/month on your payment?
-If you're short on closing costs, is it wise to pay $17/month more in exchange for a lender credit of $1,200?
+In the above example, is it worth it to pay $8,000 to get a 4.875% interest rate?
+If you're short on cash, are you willing to accept a higher payment in exchange for a lender credit?

-Sometimes, when you see an uber low interest rate advertised, it's because it comes with a bunch of points.
-Read the small print!
+Sometimes, when you see an uber low interest rate advertised, it's because it comes with a higher cost.
+Read the small print.

-Interest rates are locked for specific periods of time - usually 30, 45 or 60 days.
+Interest rates are locked for specific periods of time - usually 30, 45, or 60 days.
 The longer the lock, the greater the cost.
 Make sure your interest rate lock doesn't expire before your closing date.
 What happens if you need more time?
-Can your lock be extended?
+Can the lock be extended?
 What is the cost for extending?
 And who covers that cost - the lender or you?

 Don't throw the baby out with the bathwater.

-Don't get so consumed with your interest rate that you ignore other potential red flags.
-It doesn't matter if your lender is offering you an interest rate that is 0.25% less than the competition if he won't return your calls and can't get your loan closed on time.
+Don't get so consumed with your interest rate that you don't pay attention to other potential red flags.
+It doesn't matter if your lender is offering you an interest rate that is 0.25% less than the competition if he can't get your loan closed on time and you lose the house to a back-up offer!

 Don't be afraid to negotiate!